 Collecting data for science

-“Plastic Pirates” – young people aged 10 to 16 working in project groups – are going to collect data on plastic litter in and along waterways throughout Germany.
+“Plastic Pirates” – young people aged 10 to 16 working in project groups – collected data on plastic litter in and along waterways throughout Germany.
 How much and what types of plastic litter have been found?
 Where were particularly large amounts of waste piling up?
-What role do velocity and depth of water play?
-The "Plastic Pirates" will use scientific methods to filter, count and document the results on a digital map of Germany.
+What role played velocity and depth of water?
+The "Plastic Pirates" used scientific methods to filter, count and document the results on a digital map of Germany.

-The data will then be processed by the Kiel Research Workshop (Kieler Forschungswerkstatt), where researchers will draw conclusions as to which river sections are especially polluted with plastics and how pollution builds up from the river source to the river mouth.
+The data has then be processed by the Kiel Research Workshop (Kieler Forschungswerkstatt), where researchers will draw conclusions as to which river sections are especially polluted with plastics and how pollution builds up from the river source to the river mouth.
 This will allow protection measures to be developed which will not only benefit the rivers and oceans but ultimately also us.

 “Plastic Pirates” is a citizen science campaign which contributes to research on the distribution of macro- and microplastics along German rivers.
 Citizen science projects allow interested people to get involved directly in the research process, and means that scientific professionals work hand in hand with the general public.

 The conditions for participation can be found here.

-Deadline for data input: Research data must be entered into the map by the 15th of July 2017.
+Deadline for data input: Research data had to be entered into the map by the 15th of July 2017.

 You can find frequently asked questions (FAQs) here.

 Bilingual research cooperation

-Pupils from schools in Britain and Northern Ireland are invited to come to Germany during the sampling period (May 1st to June 30th) to become part of this exciting and informative experience.
-British "Plastic Pirates" can pursue key questions related to the environment and strengthen their partnerships with their German partner schools during a joint project week.
+Pupils from schools in Britain and Northern Ireland were invited to come to Germany during the sampling period (May 1st to June 30th) to become part of this exciting and informative experience.
+British "Plastic Pirates" could pursue key questions related to the environment and strengthen their partnerships with their German partner schools during a joint project week.
 Travel and accommodation costs for the first ten UK school classes with a German partner school will be reimbursed.
 Don't miss this great opportunity to visit Germany for free!
 Applications for reimbursement have to be submitted via the German partner school.

 Please note that costs for substitute teachers in the UK to cover for the absence of regular teachers cannot be paid.